Handwriting at Prince Rock

 Handwriting in the Classroom

-- Handwriting practice will take place daily in all classes across the school.
-This will be a taught and modelled session (where appropriate) using RWI spelling.
+- Handwriting practice will take place three times a week in all classes across the school.
+This will be a taught and modelled session (where appropriate) using a whole school approach to handwriting.

 - There will be a reward system in place across our school for handwriting